chriswrightdesign/websites-for-non-jerks/README.md

 - Are your media queries Em-based? [http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/](The ems have it - proportional media queries)
 - Not relying on screen.width?
 [Screen.width is useless](http://www.quirksmode.org/blog/archives/2013/11/screenwidth_is.html)
 - Have you considered using grids for your layout?
 [On responsive layouts and grids](http://dbushell.com/2013/03/19/on-responsive-layout-and-grids/), [Five simple steps to designing grid systems](http://www.markboulton.co.uk/journal/five-simple-steps-to-designing-grid-systems-preface)
-- Have you embraced the unpredictable nature of new device sizes that don’t exist yet?
-[Future Friendly](http://futurefriendlyweb.com/)
+- About embracing the future [Future Friendly](http://futurefriendlyweb.com/)
 - Have you let concepts of ‘the fold’ rest in the historical irrelevance it deserves?
 (AKA the fold for what screen?)
 [Why the fold is a myth](http://blog.kissmetrics.com/why-the-fold-is-a-myth/), [Life below 600](http://iampaddy.com/lifebelow600/), [UX Myth: people don't scroll](http://uxmyths.com/post/654047943/myth-people-dont-scroll), [As the page scrolls](http://www.uie.com/articles/page_scrolling), [Scrolling is easier than clicking](http://bokardo.com/archives/scrolling-easier-clicking/)
 - If you used [window.MatchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window.matchMedia) at all, did you consider fallback for Windows phones? (or use a polyfill)?
 [MatchMedia.js polyfill](https://github.com/paulirish/matchMedia.js/)
 - Considered how the site is viewed in embedded browsers (such as Facebook/Twitter on handsets) [Embedded mobile browser use](http://www.lukew.com/ff/entry.asp?1801)